nicholasjclark/mvgam/docs/README.md

 needed as the state of the latent trend at the evaluation time point has already been informed by both the past and future observations.
-The second approximator, using PSIS for approximate leave-future-out, should be preferred when compuationally accessible.
+The second approximator, using PSIS for approximate leave-future-out, should be preferred when computationally accessible.

 ## Extended observation families